yochaigal/cairn/wip/2e/dungeon-seeds.md

 - **Light**: Wall sconces are built into the walls in every room.
 None are lit.
 - **Smell**: Damp, dirt, and hints of sulfur.
 - **Noise**: Distant shouting, along with an occasional rumbling and creaking throughout.
-- **Build**: The walls and floor are made of a white, petrified wood that is malleable with effort.
+- **Build**: The walls and floor are made of a white, petrified wood.

 ### Entrance: Circle of Menhirs

 A small circle of 10' tall **stones** are set in a circle atop a **grassy** hill.
 White **trees** surround the glade on all sides.

+- **Stones**: Moss-covered, with thin, ruined writing in an ancient script.
+  - An expert in such matters can still determine that the stones are many centuries old.
 - **Grass**: A patch in the center of the circle is browner than the rest.
   - A trap door is concealed underneath.
 Petrified wooden steps lead down to **1**.
-- **Stones**: Moss-covered, with thin, ruined writing in an ancient script.
-  - An expert in such matters can still determine that the stones are many centuries old.
 - **Trees**: Petrified, and as white as stone.

 ### 1 - Dining Hall